Customer-Segmentation-capstone-project/customer-segmentation/README.md

-# ShopSense: Revolutionizing the Shopping Experience for Bicycle Enthusiasts
+# SegmentSavvy: Revolutionizing the Shopping Experience for Bicycle Enthusiasts

 A Codeup capstone project created by:
  - Adam Harris